Nirosha

 Nirosha is an Indian actress.
 She is known for her works predominantly in Tamil film industry.
 She has also starred in a few Telugu, Malayalam, Kannada and was popular in the 1990s.
-She has a elder sister Radhika Sarathkumar, who is also an actress and two brothers, Raju and Mohan.
+She has an elder sister Radhika Sarathkumar, who is also an actress and two brothers, Raju and Mohan.
 She also has two half-brothers Radha Ravi and M.R.R Vasu.